Yrrrrrf/java_battleships/README.md

 ## Options

 Play with default game options
+Change settings to play your own personalized game

 ## Upcoming

-- Change settings to play your own personalized game
-- Ship types
-- Missile Types
+- Select Ship and Missile Types that you´re  will use in the game
-- Beta: Radar Submarine gameMode
+- machineShoot algoritm
+- "real" mode: Shoot the number of times as the ships that you still have
+- Radar Submarine (gameMode): Use the special ship "Submaine" that will reveal the position of the enemy ships

 ## Contributing